RugbyClubRanks/rugbyclubranks.github.io/pages/rugby/reviews/2026-09-18-Agen_V_Oyonnax.md

 ## Player Level Predictions

-With the player model, I predicted Oyonnax to win by 0.19,  and Oyonnax won by 2.0.
-That's an absolute error of 1.8 for the margin of victory, while the average error as been 15.1 for the past six months.
-So this prediction was more accurate than 75.1% of my recent predictions.
+With the player model, I predicted Agen to win by 0.34,  and Oyonnax won by 2.0.
+That's an absolute error of 2.3 for the margin of victory, while the average error as been 15.0 for the past six months.
+So this prediction was more accurate than 69.6% of my recent predictions.
 ### Projected Performances - Player Model

 <p float="left">